Sanket2055/SE_PROJECT/Readme.md

-Users can create their account, book tickets, and access their booking history
+Users can create their account with email name and password , can create groups for payment, and access their booking/payment history and can also settle their dues with their friends.

 ### Built With